 04. Yantra: Best restaurant website

-Unlike many restaurant websites, Yantra's focuses on the atmosphere instead of its food.
+Unlike many restaurant websites, Yantra's focuses on the atmosphere and eliciting emotion instead of its food.
 The homepage features a full-bleed gallery of stunning images of the restaurant's interior, which promises a new feast for the eyes around every corner.
-We love that the online menu features a tab for each section of the menu (since scrolling through the extensive menu would've otherwise been quite overwhelming).
+We love that the online menu features a tab for each section of the menu (since scrolling through the extensive menu would've otherwise been quite overwhelming) and how human-centered design wins the day.
 Also, the site builder used the Wix Gift Card feature so that regulars can easily gift e-vouchers to their loved ones.

 05. Bhroovi Gupta: Best About Us page